zarat/vm/README.md

 write(str);
 ```

-into the vm's virtual assembly language which can be comiled using as.exe.
+into the vm's virtual assembly language which can be compiled using as.exe.

 ```
 tl scriptname > assemblyname